changliumaus/cv-assessment-multi-agent/README.md

 # CV Assessment Agent

-A sophisticated multi-agent framework for assessing job applicants' CVs and determining fit for job positions using LangGraph and LLMs.
+A multi-agent framework for assessing job applicants' CVs and determining fit for job positions using LangGraph and LLMs.

 ## Features